Click here to view Thomas J. Brewer’s Resume as a PDF for printing.

 - A domestic energy arbitration between a coal-fired electric power generating plant and a utility over interpretation of the pricing provisions in a long-term (30 year) power purchase agreement (Panel Chair).

 IP and technology arbitrations have included patent, royalty, product development and licensing disputes related to semiconductor, pharmaceutical, medical product, vaccine, telecom and other technologies, trade secret misappropriation and Lanham Act disputes, copyright, software and business acquisition-related IP disputes.
 Member of the AAA’s Intellectual Property and of the CPR Institute’s Health Care and Life Sciences panels of arbitrators.
-Member of the Silicon Valley Arbitration & Mediation Center’s Tech List of leading arbitrators and mediators in the technology sector (2020 and prior years).
-Examples of prior cases include:
+Member of the Silicon Valley Arbitration & Mediation Center’s Tech List of leading arbitrators and mediators in the technology sector (2021 and prior years).
+Examples include:

 - A domestic patent licensing and product development dispute relating to development of a vaccine (Panel Chair).